NishaAnwar/Hacker_Rank_Python_Solutions/README.md

-**This Repository contains solutions to the Hacker Rank "Solve Python" Problems**
+**This Repository contains solutions to the Hacker Rank's "Solve Python" Problems**